LARC - Landscape Architecture

 Restriction: Senior standing; and must be in Landscape Architecture program.

-A capstone experience that emphasizes the integration of critical thinking skills and methodologies introduced throughout the landscape architecture curriculum.
+A capstone experience with projects of varied thematic content that emphasize the integration of critical thinking skills and methodologies introduced throughout the landscape architecture curriculum.
 Students apply design and analysis methodologies, evaluate alternative solutions, involve community residents and engage in final design development, using the master plan and site design process, report writing, and oral and graphic presentations.
 Final presentations are open to the university and the community.

 Restriction: Senior standing; and must be in Landscape Architecture program.